News and Events

 - Natara Gray: Director of Undergraduate Admissions and Diversity Outreach

-- Kristen Johnson: Assistant Counsel at the NAACP Legal Defense and Educational Fund; Member of the Board of Trustees
+- Kristen Johnson ‘05: Assistant Counsel at the NAACP Legal Defense and Educational Fund Member of the ENC Board of Trustees

-- Jeff Kirksey: Vice President of Student Development and Campus Services
+- Jeff Kirksey: Vice President for Student Development and Campus Services

-- Brad Thorne: Director of the Brickley Center
+- Brad Thorne ‘82: Director of Brickley Center

-- Rev. Dr. Sam Vassel: Metro New York District Superintendent; Member of the Board of Trustees
+- Sam Vassel: District Superintendent of the Metro New York Member of the ENC Board of Trustees

-- Dr. Matt Waterman: Professor of Biology and Associate Dean for Academic Policy
+- Matt Waterman ‘93: Professor of Biology and Associate Dean for Academic Policy

-- Tara Brooke Watkins: Assistant Professor of Theatre for Social Justice
+- Tara Brooke Watkins ‘02: Assistant Professor of Theater for Social Justice

-- Rev. Kyung Yu: Pastor of the Reading Korean Church of the Nazarene; Member of the Board of Trustees.
+- Kyung Yu: Pastor of Reading Korean Church of the Nazarene Member of the ENC Board of Trustees

 I am delighted with the team that has been assembled and invite you to join me in thanking them for their service and praying for them to have God’s wisdom as they conduct their work.